The 20 Best Ways to Absolutely Nail Your Marriage Proposal

 If you want the proposal to be a complete surprise, it’s a good idea to ensure your fianceé-to-be is distracted in the weeks and days leading up to the proposal.
 That way, she won’t have time to wonder about when it might happen.
 “You have to make sure the person you will be proposing to is already preoccupied with something, whether it’s work, volunteering, or hosting a dinner party,” notes Robinson-Owens.
 “You want to catch them completely by surprise.”

 Know that things might not go completely according to plan, especially if you’re headed to another city or country for the proposal.
+One of the top proposal tips is to be flexible just in case.
 “Take the ring with you to propose when the right romantic moment hits you,” advises Trombetti.
 “If you plan to do it under the Eiffel Tower, it never works out.
 Maybe she is tired, irritated, feeling nauseous, or whatever.
 Opt for whenever it feels right on your trip.
 It should be natural and a happy moment.”